todd-herbert/heltec-eink-modules/docs/README.md

 ### The display is 3.3V, do not connect it directly to an Arduino.

-All warnings aside, connection isn't all that hard.
-Just be sure to implement some sort of level-shifter.
+Be sure to implement some sort of level-shifter.
 I can can confirm that a simple voltage divider is perfectly adequate, for example:

 ![voltage-divider example](wiring_example.png)